St John the Baptist Church, Spetisbury, falls silent as essential repairs begin

-The total remitted so far has exceeded last year's total of £104,500!
-A few more cheque payments are still being added and the Gift Aid tax relief on BACS payments will add further to the grand total for 2025.
+The total exceeds £100,000, plus anticipated £12,000 in Gift Aid tax relief and is our best ever result.
 Many more riders and striders than last year gathered their sponsorship through JustGiving which reduced the workload on our book-keeper.
 A really helpful trend.
-We receive a weekly transfer from JustGiving and the Gift Aid is recovered automatically.

 Our Chairman, His Honour David Grant, handed over a large format cheque representing the payment of £12,000 following the completion of one part of a major project to preserve this fine early 19th Century church built in the Georgian style.
 The ceremony was attended by (left to right) Edward Morello MP for West Dorset, Richard Benjamin DHCT Deanery Area Rep, Mrs Mandi Sturrock Churchwarden, Pioneer Team Vicar and Acting Rector of St Swithun Revd Cally Burch, David Grant and Philip Sturrock, Project Leader.